 A worker who was hit by a pickup truck in Worcester, Massachusetts received a total settlement of $845,000 after a lengthy legal process and significant medical treatment.
 This case involved both a Massachusetts workers' compensation claim as well as a third-party personal injury claim.
-Here at Mahaney & Pappas, LLP, we specialize in both workers' compensation and personal injury, and are experienced and skilled to recover such a large settlement for this injured client.
+Here at Mahaney & Pappas, LLP, we specialize in both workers' compensation and car accident injury cases in Massachusetts.
+Thus, we were able to recover such a large settlement for this injured client.

 Overview of the Accident and Injuries